136 Parents jobs in the United Kingdom

 Key Responsibilities:

-• Maintain detailed and confidential records of assessments, progress, and interventions.
+• Maintain accurate and confidential records pertaining to children's progress and development.

 Qualifications:

-• Master's degree in Child Development, Early Childhood Education, Psychology, or a related field.
+• Bachelor's degree or Master's degree in Early Childhood Education, Child Psychology, Developmental Psychology, or a related field.

-• Minimum of 5 years of experience working directly with young children and families in a developmental or educational capacity.
+• A minimum of 5 years of experience working directly with young children in an early years setting, with at least 2 years in a supervisory or specialist role.

-• Strong knowledge of child development theories, milestones, and assessment tools.
+• In-depth knowledge of child development theories, learning frameworks (e.g., EYFS), and assessment tools.

-• Excellent communication, interpersonal, and active listening skills, with the ability to build rapport with families remotely.
+• Strong communication, interpersonal, and presentation skills, with the ability to engage effectively with children, parents, and staff.

 This advertiser has chosen not to accept applicants from your region.